LARG/HFO/README.md

 To start the HFO server run: `./bin/start.py` then start an example agent: `./example/hfo_example_agent` or start them both at the same time:

 `(./bin/start.py &) && ./example/hfo_example_agent`

+## Documentation
+The state and action spaces provided by the HFO domain are documented in the [manual](doc/manual.pdf).